Overview of Methodologies for Assessing Fair Market Value

-There are three valuation approaches to arriving at FMV of an asset: the income approach, the market approach and the cost approach.
-We will outline each of these approaches in turn, explaining what they mean and their basic characteristics, before discussing when to use each method and how to reconcile their sometimes different results.
+There are three valuation approaches to arriving at the FMV of an asset: the income approach, the market approach and the cost approach.
+Each of these approaches is now outlined in turn, with explanations of what they mean and their basic characteristics, followed by a discussion of when to use each method and how to reconcile their sometimes different results.

 All three approaches rely on two fundamental principles:

 - that the owner of an asset has no special reason to want to own the asset apart from its ability to generate a return, whether that comes in the form of income from the asset, the eventual sale of the asset, the saving of cost through ownership of the asset, or a combination of these factors; and

 - that the owner is impartial about the assets if they are all capable of generating the same expected income with the same likelihood.

 In practice, this is not always the case: some owners (collectors, for example) are not wholly rational about the assets they own, and some assets (such as works of art) are valuable for non-financial reasons (in addition to the ability to sell them in due course).
 These types of assets may not be susceptible to a rational valuation approach, or it may be necessary to limit the use of the approaches that follow.

 The income approach relies on the underlying financial theory that the value of an asset is equal to the value of the future income that the owner can expect to obtain from the asset.
 The two underlying themes of the income approach are that (1) it relies on information on the asset itself, in the form of views as to the likely future income that the asset can generate, and (2) all value is assumed to arise from the ability to generate future income.